 - Sprint - this period of time contains the sprint planning meetings, daily scrums, the development work, the sprint review, and the sprint retrospective.
 During the sprint, there cannot be any changes to the goals and the development team should remain the same.

 - Sprint Planning Meeting - this meeting is used to plan the work that needs to be performed during the sprint.
-The meeting is usually eight hours for a one month sprint, and is proportionally less for shorter sprints.
+The meeting is usually eight hours for a one month sprint and is proportionally less for shorter sprints.
 The meeting is divided into two, the first part determines the goals of the sprint, the second determines how the goal with be achieved.

 - Sprint Review - at the end of the sprint, the review is used to evaluate what has been achieved during the sprint and to decide on what the next could be done in the next sprint.
-The sprint review is a four hour event that allows the development team to communicate what were the highlights of the sprint, and what problems they found.
+The sprint review is a four-hour event that allows the development team to communicate what were the highlights of the sprint, and what problems they found.
 Based on the communication between the development team and the product owner, a new set of deliverables are decided upon for the next sprint.

-- Sprint Retrospective - this is a three hour meeting where the whole scrum team can reflect on the sprint and create a plan for improvements which can be adopted for the next sprint.
+- Sprint Retrospective - this is a three-hour meeting where the whole scrum team can reflect on the sprint and create a plan for improvements which can be adopted for the next sprint.
 The meeting should look at people, relationships, process, and tools, as well as identify where improvements can be made.

 To optimize project completion, the goal is to deliver results when those results were promised.
-And to accomplish that as effectively as possibly.
+And to accomplish that as effectively as possible.
 Using the scrum project management methodology is one tool to help you achieve that goal.